metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

+- `enable_shard_affinity` (Boolean) EnableShardAffinity when false Index Servers rebuild any index thatare newly assigned to them during a rebalance.
+When set to true,Couchbase Server moves a reassigned index’s files between Index Servers.This field is only supported on CB versions 7.6.0+.
 - `log_level` (String) LogLevel controls the verbosity of indexer logs.
-This field must be one of 'silent', 'fatal', 'error', 'warn', 'info', 'verbose', 'timing', 'debug' or 'trace', defaulting to 'info'.
+This field must be one of'silent', 'fatal', 'error', 'warn', 'info', 'verbose', 'timing', 'debug' or'trace', defaulting to 'info'.
-- `max_rollback_points` (Number) MaxRollbackPoints controls the number of checkpoints that can be rolled back to.
+- `max_rollback_points` (Number) MaxRollbackPoints controls the number of checkpoints that can be rolledback to.
 The default is 2, with a minimum of 1.
-- `memory_snapshot_interval` (String) MemorySnapshotInterval controls when memory indexes should be snapshotted.
-This defaults to 200ms, and must be greater than or equal to 1ms.
+- `memory_snapshot_interval` (String) MemorySnapshotInterval controls when memory indexes should be snapshotted.This defaults to 200ms, and must be greater than or equal to 1ms.
-- `num_replica` (Number) NumberOfReplica specifies number of secondary index replicas to be created by the Index Service whenever CREATE INDEX is invoked, which ensures high availability and high performance.
-Note, if nodes and num_replica are both specified in the WITH clause, the specified number of nodes must be one greater than num_replica This defaults to 0, which means no index replicas to be created by default.
-Minimum must be 0.
+- `num_replica` (Number) NumberOfReplica specifies number of secondary index replicas to be createdby the Index Service whenever CREATE INDEX is invoked, which ensureshigh availability and high performance.Note, if nodes and num_replica are both specified in the WITH clause,the specified number of nodes must be one greater than num_replicaThis defaults to 0, which means no index replicas to be created by default.Minimum must be 0.
-- `redistribute_indexes` (Boolean) RedistributeIndexes when true, Couchbase Server redistributes indexes when rebalance occurs, in order to optimize performance.
-If false (the default), such redistribution does not occur.
+- `redistribute_indexes` (Boolean) RedistributeIndexes when true, Couchbase Server redistributes indexeswhen rebalance occurs, in order to optimize performance.If false (the default), such redistribution does not occur.
-- `stable_snapshot_interval` (String) StableSnapshotInterval controls when disk indexes should be snapshotted.
-This defaults to 5s, and must be greater than or equal to 1ms.
+- `stable_snapshot_interval` (String) StableSnapshotInterval controls when disk indexes should be snapshotted.This defaults to 5s, and must be greater than or equal to 1ms.
 - `storage_mode` (String) StorageMode controls the underlying storage engine for indexes.
-Once set it can only be modified if there are no nodes in the cluster running the index service.
-The field must be one of 'memory_optimized' or 'plasma', defaulting to 'memory_optimized'.
+Once setit can only be modified if there are no nodes in the cluster running theindex service.
+The field must be one of 'memory_optimized' or 'plasma',defaulting to 'memory_optimized'.
-- `threads` (Number) Threads controls the number of processor threads to use for indexing.
-A value of 0 means 1 per CPU.
-This attribute must be greater than or equal to 0, defaulting to 0.
+- `threads` (Number) Threads controls the number of processor threads to use for indexing.A value of 0 means 1 per CPU.
+This attribute must be greaterthan or equal to 0, defaulting to 0.

 <a id="nestedatt--spec--cluster--query"></a>
 ### Nested Schema for `spec.cluster.query`

+Required:

+- `cbo_enabled` (Boolean) CBOEnabled specifies whether the cost-based optimizer is enabled.Defaults to true.
+- `cleanup_client_attempts_enabled` (Boolean) CleanupClientAttemptsEnabled specifies whether the Query service preferentially aims to clean up justtransactions that it has created, leaving transactions for the distributed cleanup process onlywhen it is forced to.Defaults to true.
+- `cleanup_lost_attempts_enabled` (Boolean) CleanupLostAttemptsEnabled specifies the Query service takes part in the distributed cleanupprocess, and cleans up expired transactions created by any client.Defaults to true.
+- `cleanup_window` (String) CleanupWindow specifies how frequently the Query service checks its subset of activetransaction records for cleanup.Defaults to 60s
+- `completed_limit` (Number) CompletedLimit sets the number of requests to be logged in the completedrequests catalog.
+As new completed requests are added, old ones are removed.
+- `completed_max_plan_size` (String) CompletedMaxPlanSize limits the size of query execution plans that can be logged in thecompleted requests catalog.
+Queries with plans larger than this are not logged.This field is only supported on CB versions 7.6.0+.Defaults to 262144, maximum value is 20840448, and minimum value is 0.
+- `completed_tracking_all_requests` (Boolean) CompletedTrackingAllRequests allows all requests to be tracked regardless of theirtime.
+This field requires 'completedTrackingEnabled' to be true.
+- `completed_tracking_enabled` (Boolean) CompletedTrackingEnabled allows completed requests to be tracked in the requestscatalog.
+- `max_parallelism` (Number) MaxParallelism specifies the maximum parallelism for queries on all Query nodes in the cluster.If the value is zero, negative, or larger than the number of allowed cored the maximum parallelismis restricted to the number of allowed cores.Defaults to 1.
+- `node_quota_val_percent` (Number) NodeQuotaValPercent sets the  percentage of the 'useReplica' that is dedicated to trackedvalue content memory across all active requests for every Query node in the cluster.This field is only supported on CB versions 7.6.0+.Defaults to 67.
+- `num_active_transaction_records` (Number) NumActiveTransactionRecords specifies the total number of active transaction records forall Query nodes in the cluster.Default to 1024 and has a minimum of 1.
+- `num_cpus` (Number) NumCpus is the number of CPUs the Query service can use on any Query node in the cluster.When set to 0 (the default), the Query service can use all available CPUs, up to the limits described below.The number of CPUs can never be greater than the number of logical CPUs.In Community Edition, the number of allowed CPUs cannot be greater than 4.In Enterprise Edition, there is no limit to the number of allowed CPUs.This field is only supported on CB versions 7.6.0+.NOTE: This change requires a restart of the Query service to take effect which can be done by reschedulingnodes that are running the query service.Defaults to 0
+- `pipeline_batch` (Number) PipelineBatch controls the number of items execution operators can batch forFetch from the KV.
+Defaults to 16.
+- `pipeline_cap` (Number) PipelineCap controls the maximum number of items each executionoperator can buffer between various operators.
+Defaults to 512.
+- `prepared_limit` (Number) PreparedLimit is the maximum number of prepared statements in the cache.When this cache reaches the limit, the least recently used preparedstatements will be discarded as new prepared statements are created.
+- `scan_cap` (Number) ScapCan sets the maximum buffered channel size between the indexer clientand the query service for index scans.Defaults to 512.

 Optional:

 - `backfill_enabled` (Boolean) BackfillEnabled allows the query service to backfill.
+- `completed_tracking_threshold` (String) CompletedThreshold is a trigger for queries to be logged in the completedrequests catalog.
+All completed queries lasting longer than this thresholdare logged in the completed requests catalog.
+This field requires 'completedTrackingEnabled'to be set to true and 'completedTrackingAllRequests' to be false to have any effect.
+- `log_level` (String) LogLevel controls the verbosity of query logs.
+This field must be one of'debug', 'trace', 'info', 'warn', 'error', 'severe', or 'none', defaulting to 'info'.
+- `memory_quota` (String) MemoryQuota specifies the maximum amount of memory a request may use on any Query node in the cluster.This parameter enforces a ceiling on the memory used for the tracked documents required for processinga request.
+It does not take into account any other memory that might be used to process a request,such as the stack, the operators, or some intermediate values.Defaults to 0.
-- `temporary_space` (String) TemporarySpace allows the temporary storage used by the query service backfill, per-pod, to be modified.
-This field requires 'backfillEnabled' to be set to true in order to have any effect.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+- `temporary_space` (String) TemporarySpace allows the temporary storage used by the queryservice backfill, per-pod, to be modified.
+This field requires'backfillEnabled' to be set to true in order to have any effect.More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
-- `temporary_space_unlimited` (Boolean) TemporarySpaceUnlimited allows the temporary storage used by the query service backfill, per-pod, to be unconstrained.
-This field requires 'backfillEnabled' to be set to true in order to have any effect.
-This field overrides 'temporarySpace'.
+- `temporary_space_unlimited` (Boolean) TemporarySpaceUnlimited allows the temporary storage used bythe query service backfill, per-pod, to be unconstrained.
+This fieldrequires 'backfillEnabled' to be set to true in order to have any effect.This field overrides 'temporarySpace'.
+- `timeout` (String) Timeout is the maximum time to spend on the request before timing out.If this field is not set then there will be no timeout.
+- `tx_timeout` (String) TxTimeout is the maximum time to spend on a transaction before timing out.
+This settingonly applies to requests containing the BEGIN TRANSACTION statement, or to requests wherethe tximplicit parameter is set.
+For all other requests, it is ignored.Defaults to 0ms (no timeout).
+- `use_replica` (Boolean) UseReplica specifies whether a query can fetch data from a replica vBucket if active vBucketsare inaccessible.
+If set to true then read from replica is enabled for all queries, but canbe disabled at request level.
+If set to false read from replica is disabled for all queriesand cannot be overridden at request level.
+If this field is unset then it is enabled/disabledat the request level.This field is only supported on CB versions 7.6.0+.